 You can identify a Kwikset SmartKey lock by the extra little hole found near the keyhole.

-My company sells rekey kits for Kwikset SmartKey locks on our website at a very affordable price.
-It comes with everything you need, and you can specify how many keys you’d like to have with the kit.
+ACME Locksmith sells rekey kits for Kwikset locks on our website at a very affordable price.
+It comes with everything you need in order to rekey your own Kwikset locks including the smart key reset tool and new keys.
+You can specify how many keys you’d like to have with the kit.

 Rekeying a Kwikset Smart Key DOES require the existing working key, so if you do not have this, you cannot rekey the lock.
 A locksmith would be able to, though, using a special tool needed to reset the lock with a working key.
 If you do have the working key, it’s a fairly simple process.

 - To rekey a Kwikset lock, insert the existing key into the lock and turn it 90 degrees in the direction to unlock the door.